- Chart

 Disclaimers:

 The information provided is for informational purposes only and should not be considered investment advice.
-Market share estimates are based on publicly available data and may not be precise.
+Market share data is approximate and based on available estimates.
+Financial data is based on historical performance and is not indicative of future results.
+All investments involve risk, and you should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.